RackHD/RackHD/example/README.md

 ## DOCUMENTATION

   The monorail_rack setup script is an easy "one button push" script to deploy an virtual rack within virtualbox to emulate a monorail server and some number of virtualbox PXE-booting clients.
-The enviornment is tied together using a virual network called closednet set to our defualt subnet of 172.31.128.x for servicing DHCP and TFTP to the PXE clients.
+The enviornment is tied together using a virtual network called closednet set to our defualt subnet of 172.31.128.x for servicing DHCP and TFTP to the PXE clients.

 ## PRE-REQS